Actors' Mission plans for the future

 The Actors’ Mission hopes to be able to provide masks with their logo on them, or plain masks if necessary.
 They also encourage everyone to bring along their owns masks.

-The Actors' Mission Facebook page has created an Event for the play on the planned dates in early June.
-They would like everyone who is interested in attending the play to respond to the Facebook Event for the day they are interested in, which will help them keep track of numbers.
-The plan is to "keep each performance to about 40 persons to insure space."
+The Actors’ Mission Facebook page has created an event for the play on the planned dates in early June.
+Members would like everyone who is interested in attending the play to respond to the Facebook event for the day they are interested in, which will help them keep track of numbers.
+The plan is to “keep each performance to about 40 persons to insure space.”

 This production of “The Waverly Gallery” by Kenneth Lonergan was initially scheduled to open on March 26, but had to be postponed after Governor Mark Gordon’s orders on March 15 that canceled events with gatherings of 15 or more people.
 The Actors’ Mission tentatively rescheduled the play to open on April 23, but was forced to postponed again when the Governor further extended public health orders.